Alignak-monitoring-contrib/alignak-webui/docs/source/04_run/index.rst

 * *webui-error.log* contains the other messages: start, stop, activity log, ...

-.. warning:: If you do not have those files when the WebUI is started, make sure that the user account used to run the backend is allow to write in the */usr/local/var/log/alignak-webui* directory ;)
+.. warning:: If you do not have those files when the WebUI is started, make sure that the user account used to run the backend is allowed to write in the */usr/local/var/log/alignak-webui* directory ;)

 To stop / reload the Alignak WebUI application:
 ::